-The Office of Academic Program Review and Assessment (APRA) at the University of Illinois at Chicago (UIC) is one of the units in the Office of the Vice Provost for Undergraduate Affairs and Academic Programs (VPUAAP).
-The APRA coordinates the campus-wide review of academic programs in collaboration with VPUAAP on behalf of the Provost.
+The Office of Academic Program Review and Assessment (APRA) at the University of Illinois at Chicago (UIC) is one of the units in the Office of the Vice Provost for Academic Programs and Effectiveness (VPAPE).
+The APRA coordinates the campus-wide review of academic programs in collaboration with VPAPE on behalf of the Provost.
 The academic programs for review include degree programs, centers, and institutes that have been approved by the Illinois Board of Higher Education (IBHE).

 Review of academic programs is a requirement of the IBHE:

 The Board of Higher Education is authorized to review periodically all existing programs of instruction, research and public service at the State universities and colleges and to advise the appropriate board of control if the contribution of each program is not educationally and economically justified.
 [110 ILCS 205/7]

 While meeting the requirement of the IBHE, UIC also engages in academic program review to:

 - Provide a concise assessment of the program’s strengths and opportunity areas

 - Build a connection to planning, decision-making, and resource allocation